dmuth/pdf-to-poster/README.md

 ## Notes and Bugs

 - DPI is cursed.
-I spent a lot of time strugglign with it, and it looks like the DPI is actually for the input document.
+I spent a lot of time struggling with it, and it looks like the DPI is actually for the input document.
 It's unclear what influences the DPI for the output document.
 That means that in order to the size you want, you may have to experment a little.
 I apologize profusely for this and if you have any resources, feel free to get in touch with me.